padloc/site/content/privacy.md

 ### Server Logs

 Like most internet services, we keep internal logs of all requests sent to our servers.
 These logs are an essential tool for identifying and blocking malicious traffic and help us detect and prevent break-in attempts.
-While we do our best
+These logs may contain some personal identifiable information like IP addresses.

-identifiable information like IP or email addresses.
-As will all the data that we collect, we treat these log files with utmost care and restrict access to them to key personnel.
+As with all the data that we collect, we treat these log files with utmost care and restrict access to them to key personnel.
 Log files are only kept as long as absolutely necessary after which they are deleted from our servers.

 ### Billing Information

-If you choose to purchase a paid subscription, you payment data is processed and stored securely by our payment provider [Stripe](https://stripe.com).
+If you choose to purchase a paid subscription, your payment data is processed and stored securely by our payment provider [Stripe](https://stripe.com).
 In addition to your credit card data, you may choose to provide us with additional billing information like your full name, address and, in case of business